nuxeo/nuxeo-drive/docs/behaviors/README.md

 # Application Behavior Analysis

 We are using [watchmedo](https://github.com/gorakhargosh/watchdog/#shell-utilities) to check and try to understand how a given software is managing files.
-This is crucial to be able to find a pattern to identify documents to lock/unlock on the server when using DirectEdit.
+This is crucial to be able to find a pattern to identify documents to lock/unlock on the server when using Direct Edit.

 The following is some guidelines (we are on Windows 10 with the username Alice and trying to analyse Photoshop):